 Hello, My name is Dan Loebrich.
-I have been in business since 1979 and provide residential remodeling services to homeowners in Cambria, Blair, Somerset, Bedford, and Indiana Counties.
-My company is fully insured and registered and licensed with the PA Attorney Generals Office.
+I have been in business since 1979 and provide residential remodeling services to homeowners in Cambria, Blair, Somerset, Bedford, Indiana and Westomoreland Counties.
+My company is fully insured and registered and licensed with the PA Attorney General's Office.
 My employees are trained and certified to work on homes built prior to 1978 which may contain lead paint.

 A few words about remodeling contracting: